rfc-editor/draft-ietf-tls-subcerts/draft-ietf-tls-subcerts.md

 When (D)TLS 1.2 servers support RSA key exchange, they may be vulnerable to attacks that allow forging an RSA signature over an arbitrary message [BLEI].
-TLS 1.2 {{?RFC5246}} (Section 7.4.7.1.) describes a mitigation strategy requiring careful implementation of timing-resistant countermeasures for preventing these attacks.
+TLS 1.2 {{?RFC5246}} describes a mitigation strategy requiring careful implementation of timing-resistant countermeasures for preventing these attacks (see {{Section 7.4.7.1 of ?RFC5246}}).
 Experience shows that, in practice, server implementations may fail to fully stop these attacks due to the complexity of this mitigation [ROBOT].
 For (D)TLS 1.2 servers that support RSA key exchange using a DC-enabled end-entity